 Ann: I became the most Ann I have ever been.
 I am close again to my son and my sister.
 I wrote a 14-part series on the closing gender gap on risky drinking for Canada’s largest newspaper, breaking a major story on how the alcohol industry was targeting women—the “pinking of the market.”
 Alcohol has become the modern women’s steroid, enabling her to do the heavy lifting in a complex world.
-I lived my dream of writing a bestselling book—DRINK: THE INTIMATE RELATIONSHIP BETWEEN WOMEN AND ALCOHOL.
+I lived my dream of writing a bestselling book.
 I became a strong advocate on the alcohol policy front, both nationally and internationally.
 Meanwhile, I became less anxious, more calm, less triggery.
 I believe in myself, and enjoy lots of time writing and thinking, in nature.
 I travel.
 The world is my oyster, and I leap into each day with gusto.
 I am no longer a workaholic.
 I am living sugar-free, or working on it.
 I am conscious and my relationships are rich and connected.
 I sought help for the mood disorders, and have an excellent team.
 I spent time with my mother before she died, travelling with her.
 I managed grief—a lot of it—without a drink.
 This was a huge initiation, and I did not numb.

 Mrs D: Grief is one of the hardest emotions to deal with sober I have found.
 Are you able to pinpoint any main benefits that have emerged for you since getting sober?

 Ann: I am able to trust my moods, and invest in my friendships and relationships, knowing I will always show up as me.
 I have found my real voice.
 I can rely on myself.

 Mrs D: Would you do anything differently given the chance to go through the process again?